abyo/nvim-windows/README.md

 Migrating to LUA in progress.

+## ToDo

+## Plugins

 ## Mappings

 You can find all mappings in the [mapping file.](mappings.md)

-## LUA support (optionnal)
+## How to install LUA on Windows 10

-If you want to work with LUA, you just need luarocks and lua for it to work.
-On windows, installing luarocks is pretty confusing.
-To make it easier, install both of them with [WinLua](http://winlua.net/).
+If you want to work with LUA on Windows, it's pretty confusing.
+It doesn't have to be!
+Just install everything you need with [WinLua](http://winlua.net/).